kohaerenzstifter/mycrokernel/README.md

 * create a mock shell to read input from the user, count the number of characters read and spit out a message "got message containing n characters"

-It may also be interesting to point out here that I've realised all this in a real microkernel way, as I had learnt from the MINIX book mentioned before.
+It may also be interesting to point out here that I've realised all this in a real microkernel fashion, as I had learnt from the
+MINIX book mentioned before.
 This means that the TTY driver is not allowed to directly access the hardware but must communicate with the kernel and ask for help (as in "send me a message when an interrupt occurs" or "read so many bytes from that port", etc).